 This bill would require the Office of Medicaid (MassHealth) to establish a Food and Health Pilot Program that equips health care systems to connect MassHealth enrollees with diet-related health conditions to one of three appropriate nutrition services, with the expectation that health outcomes will improve and cost of care will decrease.

-Status Update, February 2022: Referred to the Joint Committee on Public Health in April 2021, where a hearing was held in October 2021.
-As of February 2022, the bills were not reported favorably out of committee.
-In March 2022, the reporting date was extended to June 1, 2022.
+Status Update, March 2022: Referred to the Joint Committee on Public Health in April 2021, where a hearing was held in October 2021.
+As of February 2022, the bills were reported favorably out of committee to the Health Care Financing Committee.
+In March 2022, the reporting date was extended to June 1, 2022, and that date has since passed.
 Learn more from Food Is Medicine MA.

 Thank you to Massachusetts Food Systems Collaborative, Central West Justice Center, Food is Medicine Massachusetts, Project Bread, and Massachusetts Law Reform Institute for sharing these initiatives!